N0AHZACH/N0AHZACH/README.md

 ### 💭 Philosophy

-> **"Build.
+> **Build.
 Learn.
 Improve.
-Repeat."**

-*"Great software begins with curiosity and is refined through continuous learning."*
+Repeat.**

+Software is never finished—it is continuously refined through curiosity, experimentation, and iteration.

+---

-⭐ Thanks for stopping by!
+⭐ **Thanks for visiting my profile!**

 </div>